-Please consider, however, that cremation is not an ecologically sound or carbon-neutral choice, given that it burns fossil fuel to reach the necessary high heat.
+Please consider, however, that cremation is not an ecologically sound or carbon-neutral choice, because it burns large amounts of fossil fuel to reach the necessary temperature.
 Burial, on the other hand, is a time-honored form of composting, and cemeteries preserve open green space.
-It is not necessary to spend large amounts of money on a fancy casket; in fact Jewish tradition mandates simplicity in everything connected with funeral, burial, and mourning.
+You can have a burial without spending large amounts of money on a fancy casket; in fact Jewish tradition mandates simplicity in everything connected with funeral, burial, and mourning.

 Recommendations from Rabbi Gordon for when death is approaching, after a death has happened, and planning ahead for yourself or others.

-If you can, learn the individual's Jewish name (including parent's name) if you don't know them.
+If you can, learn and write down the individual's Jewish name (including parent's name).
 Contact the rabbi and/or funeral home if you have one in mind.